scala-ide/scala-refactoring/README.md

 ## Information for Contributors

+### Help Needed

 We are always looking for helping hands.
 As you may have already found out, there are quite a few bugs to work on.
 Pull requests are usually reviewed and merged quickly, and we try to help new contributors wherever we can.
+We are currently focusing our efforts on

+* Rename
+* Organize Imports
+* Add Import
+* Move Class

+All other refactorings, like

+* Extract Method
+* Extract Value
+* Extract Trait
+* Merge Parameter Lists
+* Split Parameter Lists
+* Change Parameter Order

+are effectively unmaintained.
+If you are particularly fond of an operation from this list, this might be a very good place to start contributing!

 ### Overall Architecture